graasp/graasp-plugin-subscriptions/README.md

 - Get all plans or their current plan
 - Change the default card

+List of [test cards](https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers) `Stripe` accepts, these cards can be added to the account via the frontend.

 ## Stripe

 Currently, this plugins needs to have `Stripe` configured.
 The following resources need to be created :